 “The man who had genius, who had the brains to work, and had the cunning and was really entitled to the credit of getting the thing through, was Judge [E. B.] Crocker … He was a man of very clear head and very keen intellect, and much greater ability than Charley Crocker.”

-E. B.’s zealous work ethic served the Central Pacific Railroad well.
-He managed corporate acquisitions, dealt with local governments, served as a principle adviser, and handled legal disputes.
-E. B. also supervised public relations and kept track of the railroad’s progress.
+His zealous work ethic served the Central Pacific Railroad well.
+He managed corporate acquisitions, dealt with local governments, served as a principal adviser, and handled legal disputes.
+Edwin also supervised public relations and kept track of the railroad’s progress.
 It was these latter duties that led him to employ the project’s photographers, Andrew Russell and Alfred Hart.

-E. B.’s contribution to the First Transcontinental Railroad has largely been forgotten, yet he played an influential part.
+Edwin’s contribution to the First Transcontinental Railroad has largely been forgotten, despite his influential role.
 Fredrick Low, the former Governor of California, noted, “The man who had genius, who had the brains to work, and had the cunning and was really entitled to the credit of getting the thing through, was Judge [E. B.] Crocker … He was a man of very clear head and very keen intellect, and much greater ability than Charley Crocker.”

 Alas, tragedy struck E. B. again.
 In June of 1869, he suffered a stroke that left him partially paralyzed and unable to work.
 He decided to pursue other interests, which mostly consisted of purchasing and preserving European and Californian art.
 During this time, he commissioned an art gallery and embarked on a grand tour of Europe with his family in 1869.